AliceO2Group/WebUi/Control/README.md

    * [Grafana](https://grafana.com/) - used to display control environment plots

 #### Enable/Disable CRU Links
 1. Navigate to the `Configuration` page by clicking on the `Links` sub-menu from the left side-bar.
-Here, CRUs will be grouped by host
+Here, CRUs will be grouped by detectors and host
-2. Lock the interface via the top-left lock button
-3. Select the hosts that should be updated by using the check-box in front of the host name
+2. Select the hosts that should be updated by using either the check-box in front of the host name or the checkbox in front of the detector
-4. Update the links' state of the selected hosts accordingly
+3. Update the User Logic or Links[0-12] state of the selected hosts accordingly
+4. Lock the interface via the top-left lock button
-5. By pressing the top-right grey `Save` button, the links state will be saved directly in Consul for the selected hosts
+5. By pressing the top-right grey `Save` button, the updates will be saved directly in Consul for the selected hosts
+6. By pressing the top-right blue `Save & Configure` button:
+   * the updates will be saved directly in Consul for the selected hosts;
-6. By pressing the top-right blue `Configure` button, the CRUs of the selected hosts will be updated with the configuration previously saved in Consul.
+   * the CRUs of the selected hosts will be updated with the configuration previously saved in Consul.

-It is important to know that the `Configure` action will also apply any other `CRU` changes that were applied directly in `Consul` and NOT only the state of the links.
+It is important to understand that the `Save & Configure` action will also apply any other `CRU` changes that are present in `Consul` and NOT only the state of the links which are updatable via the Interface.

 #### Clean Resources/Tasks
 1. Navigate to the `Tasks` page by clicking on the `Task list` sub-menu from the left side-bar